How to Overcome the Temptations After Rehab

 - “You are a disappointment to your family and will always be a druggie.”

 None of these attitudes are helpful to you.
 Do not accept negative attitudes or snarky put-downs.
 You need to surround yourself with people who will be positive, support you, and help you fight past any stumbling blocks you encounter on your road to permanent sobriety.
 If the negative energy is coming from your family members or loved ones, you may need to have a serious discussion about their attitude.
-If this fails, you may want to limit contact with negative individuals until you are more secure in your sobriety.
+If this fails, you may want to limit contact with negative individuals until you are more secure in knowing that you are strong enough to overcome these temptations after rehab.

 Find New Interests and Hobbies

-If you lived with your addiction for a long period of time, you may not know what to do with all of your extra time once you stop using and complete rehab.
+If you lived with your addiction for an extended period, you might not know what to do with all of your extra time once you stop using and complete rehab.
 You should focus your energies on activities that will take up your time and leave you with a positive feeling.
-Some previous addicts may enjoy hiking, adopting a pet, playing sports, or creating art.
+Some former addicts may enjoy hiking, adopting a pet, playing sports, or creating art.
 Whatever you decide to try, it will occupy your mind and make you feel more accomplished.
+Keeping busy with hobbies such as these will go a long way in helping you with cravings and other temptations after rehab.

 Learn to Nourish Yourself